Web and Videoconferencing

 Skype (free version)

-Skype provides free audio conferencing between multiple parties and free video conferencing between two parties.
-Skype Premium, a pay service, provides multiparty video conferencing for up to ten participants.
+Skype provides free audio and video conferencing between multiple parties.
+It is compatible with Microsoft Outlook Web App tools and is simple to use.
 To access Skype, visit skype.com and download the Skype client for your platform.
-You will need to set up a free account to access Skype.
+You will need to set up a free account to access Skype. eClassroom computers have Skype installed as part of the standard classroom software.

 Skype recommends the following minimum internet speed to ensure good quality: